Lower School Traditions

 Second graders work on this integrated project as part of their study of the Eastern Woodlands.
-In the regular classroom as well as library and science classes, students select and research animals, authoring their own “All About” books.
-In art, each child creates a clay likeness of his or her animal.
-Finally, students build shoe-box habitats that display the animal in its native surroundings.
-Second graders are very proud to share their efforts and learning with family and friends.
+In the regular classroom as well as during library and science classes, students select and research animals, authoring their own “All About” books.
+In art class, each child creates a clay likeness of the same animal.
+Finally, students build shoebox habitats that display the animal in its native surroundings.
+Second graders are very proud to share their efforts with family and friends.

 Lower School Carols

 During the month of December, Lower School children and faculty work together to create a beautiful musical tribute to the winter season.
 This event offers a rich combination of time-honored carols as well as songs celebrating cultures near and far.
 While this program is steeped in school tradition, new and innovative works are included each year.
 Lower School Carols always proves a joyful way to send everyone off for the winter holidays.

 We embed the accomplishments of African American people in all curricular areas throughout the year, then set aside a February assembly to highlight and honor the contributions of various individuals – those who are world-famous as well as those who are less well known.
 The format of this assembly varies from year to year, but all Lower School students contribute.